HiIAmTzeKean/SC1007-Data-Structures-and-Algorithm/Binary tree/Binary Tree questions/Sum of leafs/Readme.md

-We detect that we are at root node when both pointers left and right are to NULL.
+We detect that we are at leaf node when both pointers left and right are to NULL.

 ```
 int sumOfLeaf(BTNode *root)